vectordotdev/vector/docs/usage/configuration/sources/statsd.md

 ![](../../../.gitbook/assets/statsd-source.svg)

 {% hint style="warning" %}
-The `statsd` source is in `beta`.
+The `statsd` source is in beta.
 Please see the current [enhancements](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Source%3A+statsd%22+label%3A%22Type%3A+Enhancement%22) and [bugs](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Source%3A+statsd%22+label%3A%22Type%3A+Bug%22) for known issues.
 We kindly ask that you [add any missing issues](https://github.com/timberio/vector/issues/new?labels=Source%3A+statsd) as it will help shape the roadmap of this component.
 {% endhint %}
 The `statsd` source continuously ingests [`log`][log_event] events through the StatsD UDP protocol.